-As is the case for many companies around the world, the coronavirus pandemic has brought a plethora of unforeseen professional challenges.
-For the publishing industry in particular, these challenges include a significant decrease in revenue from advertising and subscriptions, as well as a lack of opportunity for new advertising partnerships.
+As was the case for many companies around the world, the coronavirus pandemic brought a plethora of unforeseen professional challenges.
+For the publishing industry in particular, these challenges included a significant decrease in revenue from advertising and subscriptions, as well as a lack of opportunity for new advertising partnerships.

-As publishers have persevered through many other changes and challenges over the years, I have no doubt we will do so again.
+As publishers have persevered through many other changes and challenges over the years, I have no doubt we will continue to do so now.
 To help, I’ve compiled six tips to help you emerge even stronger than before.

 1. Look for opportunities to buy or merge with your competitors.

-For all of the thinning out that’s happened in the media industry, there are still too many competitors vying for those media advertising dollars, and the COVID-19 Era represents an opportunity for consolidation.
+For all of the thinning out that’s happened in the media industry, there are still too many competitors vying for those media advertising dollars, and the pandemic represents an opportunity for consolidation.

 The challenge, obviously, is that most publishers are under financial duress and don’t have a lot of capital.
 For those that do, now is the time to approach that competitor about a sale.
 If you don’t have the capital to buy, maybe it’s time to discuss a merger with your competitor.

 In every market in the country, even in these tough times, there is still enough advertising business for one competitor in a market.
 It’s when the market has three or four that it gets complicated.

 Aggressively pursue those consolidation opportunities.
 (Hint: Buyers are selling really, really cheap right now.
 Many are just looking for a way to get out.)